Student and Parents

 Withdrawal after Classes Begin: Registered students may withdraw from an Advanced Credit course by completing the drop form and returning it to the Advanced Credit Program office at UMSL.
 Students who registered and paid fees prior to withdrawal are eligible for an assessed refund, which may vary in accordance with the date of withdrawal.

 Student Records/Transcript: The registrar will furnish transcripts of credit to a student upon written request.
-There is a charge per transcript.
+There is a small fee per each transcript requested.
 Transcripts are not issued to or for students who have financial obligations to the university until those obligations are paid in full.

 Student Support Service: Students in the Advanced Credit Program are issued temporary UMSL student identification cards, which are valid while they are enrolled in an Advanced Credit course.
 The identification cards may be used to access library resources at UMSL, attend sporting events, receive discounts to theatre productions, etc.